imjcker/imjcker.github.io/_posts/2019-12-31-jrebel-license-server.md

 title: Jrebel激活服务
 ---

-## 2020-01-10
-this application still working today, but for then reason of copyright, I was not allow to publish this post, this is a way to work around if possible.
+This application still working today, but for then reason of copyright, I was not allow to publish this post, this is a way to work around if possible.
 LMAO...😂

 **enjoy::)**